dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

  From a resource point of view, a UI is a resource element and therefore its final distribution format must be localizable to support international languages.
 Because [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] cannot handle events many [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] applications contain blocks of code to do this.
 For more information, see [XAML in WPF](xaml-in-wpf.md).
 Code is stripped out and compiled into different binaries when a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file is tokenized into the BAML form of XAML.
 The BAML form of XAML files, images, and other types of managed resource objects are embedded in the satellite resource assembly, which can be localized into other languages, or the main assembly when localization is not required.

 > [!NOTE]
-> [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications support all the FrameworkCLR resources including string tables, images, and so forth.
+> WPF applications support all the FrameworkCLR resources including string tables, images, and so forth.

 <a name="building_localizable_apps"></a>
 ### Building Localizable Applications
  Localization means to adapt a UI to different cultures.
-To make a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application localizable, developers need to build all the localizable resources into a resource assembly.
+To make a WPF application localizable, developers need to build all the localizable resources into a resource assembly.
 The resource assembly is localized into different languages, and the code-behind uses resource management API to load.
-One of the files required for a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application is a project file (.proj).
+One of the files required for a WPF application is a project file (.proj).
 All resources that you use in your application should be included in the project file.
 The following example from a .csproj file shows how to do this.

 ```xml
 <Resource Include="data\picture1.jpg"/>